plantgenomicslab/BCH709/_episodes/RNASeq.md

 >- trinity
 >- qorts
 >2.
 Then export your enviroment to rnaseq.yaml (conda env export ......)
->3. copy contents of rnaseq.yaml and paste to [this site](https://docs.google.com/forms/d/e/1FAIpQLSe0faV4UHKEQ8CnqJ-iXOTAmKM2IxN6g7ZNSSmtcw5FuPwmWA/viewform?usp=sf_link).
+>3. copy contents of rnaseq.yaml and paste to
 {: .solution}